Kargil War: Location

-Before the Partition of India in 1947, Kargil was a tehsil of Ladakh, a sparsely populated region with diverse linguistic, ethnic and religious groups, living in isolated valleys separated by some of the world's highest mountains.
-The Indo-Pakistani War of 1947-1948 concluded with the Line of Control bisecting the Ladakh district, with the Skardu tehsil going to Pakistan (now part of Gilgit-Baltistan).
+Before the Partition of India in 1947, Kargil was a tehsil (subdistrict) of Ladakh, a sparsely populated region with diverse linguistic, ethnic and religious groups, living in isolated valleys separated by some of the world's highest mountains.
+The Indo-Pakistani War of 1947-1948 concluded with the Line of Control bisecting Ladakh district, with Skardu tehsil going to Pakistan (now part of Gilgit-Baltistan).
 After Pakistan's defeat in the Indo-Pakistani War of 1971, the two nations signed the Simla Agreement promising not to engage in armed conflict with respect to that boundary.

 The town of Kargil is located 205 km from Srinagar, facing the Northern Areas across the LOC.
 Like other areas in the Himalayas, Kargil has a continental climate.
 Summers are cool with frigid nights, while winters are long and chilly with temperatures often dropping to -48 C.

 An Indian national highway (NH 1) connecting Srinagar to Leh cuts through Kargil.
 The military outposts on the ridges above the highway were generally around 5000 m high, with a few as high as 5485 m.
 The rough terrain and narrow roads slowed down traffic, and the high altitude, which affected the ability of aircraft to carry loads, made control of NH 1 (the actual stretch of the highway which was under Pakistani fire) a priority for India.
 From their 130+ covertly occupied observation posts, the occupants had a clear line-of-sight.

 Kargil was targeted partly because the terrain was conducive to the preemptive seizure of several unoccupied military positions.
 With tactically vital features and well-prepared defensive posts atop the peaks, a defender on the high ground would enjoy advantages akin to that of a fortress.
 Any attack to dislodge a defender from high ground in mountain warfare requires a far higher ratio of attackers to defenders, and the difficulties would be exacerbated by the high altitude and freezing temperatures.

 Kargil is just 173 km from the Pakistani-controlled town of Skardu, which was capable of providing logistical and artillery support to Pakistani combatants.
 A road between Kargil and Skardu exists, which was closed in 1949.